+Recreation

-Recreation Common rooms in Lewis, Lindsay Wings have their own TV and Sky TV, Common rooms and the senior wings have facilities for making drinks and light snacks.
+Each Common room, Lindsay, Manning and Oxford Wings have their own TV and Sky TV, Common rooms and the senior wings have facilities for making drinks and light snacks.

 A dairy is available across the road from the school for a selection of snack foods.

-Hostel staff also arrange social activities such as barbecues, the Christmas Dinner, Family Days, Sports fixtures and joint activities with the neighbouring girls' hostels.
+Hostel staff also arrange social activities such as barbecues, the Christmas Dinner, Family Days, Sports Fixtures and joint activities with the neighbouring girls' hostels.